AlexTISYoung/snipar/docs/tutorial.rst

 ========
 Tutorial on imputing missing parental genotypes and performing family based GWAS and polygenic score analyses.
 Before working through the tutorial, please first install the package and run the tests (see `github <https://github.com/AlexTISYoung/SNIPar>`_).

-Generating test data
+Test data
 --------------------

-To generate the test data, in the main SNIPar directory, run:

-    ``bash tests/generate_test_population.sh``

 In the test_data/ directory, the file h2_quad_0.8.ped is a simulated trait with direct, paternal, and maternal effects, where 80% of the phenotypic variance is explained by the combined direct, paternal and maternal effects of the SNPs; and the pairwise correlations between the direct, paternal, and maternal effects is 0.5.
 The phenotype file is test_data/h2_quad_0.8.ped.

-The genotype data has been simulated so that there are 3000 independent families, where 1000 have two siblings but no parents genotyped, 1000 have one parent genotyped and a 50% chance of having a genotyped sibling, and the final 1000 have both parents genotyped and a 50% chance of having a genotyped sibling.
+The genotype data has been simulated so that there are 300 independent families, where 100 have two siblings but no parents genotyped, 100 have one parent genotyped and a 50% chance of having a genotyped sibling, and the final 100 have both parents genotyped and a 50% chance of having a genotyped sibling.

 Imputing missing parental genotypes